 case Cond(

-pred : Expr,
+onT : Expr,

 )

-The typing rules for Cond
+The typing rule for $\texttt{Cond}$ is:

-case Cond[A <: Type](
+case Cond[X <: Type](

-pred : TypedExpr[Type.Bool], // Γ |- pred : Type.Bool
+pred: TypedExpr[Type.Bool], // Γ |- pred : Type.Bool

-) extends TypedExpr[A] // Γ |- Cond pred thenBranch elseBranch : A
+) extends TypedExpr[X] // Γ |- Cond pred onT onF : X

 Note how here, again, the data and typing rules are clearly different expressions of the same thing.
 Our typed Cond

-Here’s how we defined their untyped version:
+Here’s how we defined binding introduction:

 case Let(